-Sites are composed of two main structures: post and pages.
+Sites are composed of two main structures: posts and pages.

 At first, understanding the difference between posts and pages can be confusing.

 Think of pages as your static content or “one-off” kind of content that will seldom need changing.
-This might for example be your About page, and is seen as timeless entities.
+This might for example be your About page and is seen as a timeless entity.

 Posts on the other hand are your blog entries or dynamic content that gets added regularly.
-Lets have a look at the two in more detail.
+Let’s have a look at the two in more detail or watch this video.